syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ## What is Html.EJ() ?

 EJ refers to Essential JavaScript or Syncfusion Essential JS 1.
 It is a comprehensive collection of over 80 enterprise-grade HTML5 JavaScript components for building modern web applications.
 Refer to this [JavaScript Package](https://www.syncfusion.com/jquery/javascript-ui-controls) for more information.
-This is inherited from `Syncfusion.EJ` Assembly and `Syncfusion.JavaScript` namespace. `Syncfusion.EJ` and `Syncfusio.EJ.MVC` assemblies have to be referred in the project to use this, and these namespaces have to be added in the Web.config file as shown in this [KB article](https://www.syncfusion.com/kb/5153/how-to-avoid-the-exception-does-not-contain-a-definition-for-ej-and-no-extension-method-ej ).
+This is inherited from `Syncfusion.EJ` Assembly and `Syncfusion.JavaScript` namespace. `Syncfusion.EJ` and `Syncfusion.EJ.MVC` assemblies have to be referred in the project to use this, and these namespaces have to be added in the Web.config file as shown in this [KB article](https://www.syncfusion.com/kb/5153/how-to-avoid-the-exception-does-not-contain-a-definition-for-ej-and-no-extension-method-ej ).

 ## Getting started with Syncfusion MVC